The Preheating Stage on The Starobinsky Inflation after ACT: Conclusion

-We have also considered the favored parameters in our model based on our discussion in the previous sections.
-In our model, $y$ should be small to avoid instant reheating, which would lead to a high reheating temperature.
-The non-minimal coupling $\xi$ should be of order unity or much lower due to unitarity issues (in this paper, we set $\xi = 1$).
-The mass of $\chi$ should be lower than $\frac{1}{2}M$ to ensure that the scalaron decays completely.
-In addition, $m_\chi$ should be higher than the electroweak scale ($\gtrsim 10^3$ GeV $\approx 10^{-15}M_p$), as $\chi$ is shown to be different to the Higgs field to preserve the viability of our model\footnote{If $m_\chi$ is at the electroweak scale and not the Higgs field, it may have already been observed.}.
+In the following, we have also considered the favored parameters in our model based on our discussion in the previous sections.
+We investigate that these parameters do not contradict the PBH production during preheating.
+In our model, $y$ is constrained by reheating temperature to be $\lesssim 10^{-12}$.
+The non-minimal coupling $\xi$ naturally should not be greater than $10$ to avoid the unitarity issues.
+Also, $m_\chi$ should be lower than $\frac{1}{2}M$ to ensure that the scalaron decays completely and higher than $m_\psi$ and EW scale ($\gtrsim 10^3$ GeV $\approx 10^{-14}M_p$), as $\chi$ is shown to be different to the SM particles to preserve the viability of our model\footnote{If $m_\chi$ is at the EW scale and not the Higgs field, it may have already been observed.
+Also, the mass is not coming from the symmetry breaking, which should not belong to SM particles in the first place.}.
 The mass $m_\psi$ should be much lower than $m_\chi$ to ensure a successful reheating scenario\footnote{As $\psi$ is supposed to reheat the universe, it should be relativistic.
 Thus, $m_\psi\ll m_\chi$ is preferred.}.
-The parameters $k_\phi$ and $k_\chi$ in the early stage of preheating should satisfy the tachyonic condition (see eq. \eqref{tachyoniccondition}).
-One should note that, as $\chi$ in the early stage of preheating is heavy non-relativistic, it is implied that $k_\chi$ should be low.
-On the contrary, in the late stage, they should violate the tachyonic condition.
-Finally, the evolution of $k_\phi$ is favorable for PBH production.
-One can see table \ref{table3} for the appropriate values of the parameters.
-Note that all parameters in \ref{table3} are under the constraint of the reheating temperature.
+During the early stage of preheating, the particle spectrum is dominated by low-momentum modes.
+As preheating progresses, backreaction and rescattering effects gradually populate higher-momentum states.
+Although the comoving Fourier label $k_\chi$ is fixed for each mode, the occupation number distribution evolves dynamically over time.
+Lastly, Table \ref{table3} shows the preferred parameters used in this paper.